JoFrhwld/jofrhwld.github.io/_posts/2016-1-2-variation_and_change_in_the.md

 pages: 199--234
 published: Language Dynamics and Change
 tags:
-- language change
 - corpus linguistics
+- crosslinguistic change
+- filled pauses
 - hesitation markers
-- crosslinguistic change
+- language change
 title: Variation and Change in the Use of Hesitation Markers in Germanic Languages
 volume: '6'
 year: '2016'